Bedrock-OSS/bedrock-wiki/docs/blocks/redstone-components.md

 :::tip
 Generally, if a vanilla block is full and opaque, it will act as a conductor.
 However, it is important to remember that a block's functionality is not determined by its appearance so there can be exceptions.
-For example, despite being full and opaque, observers are [insulators](#redstone-insulators) so will not conduct redstone.
+For example, despite being full and opaque, observers are [insulators](#redstone-insulators) so will not conduct redstone power.
 :::

 **Redstone conductors** are the opposite of insulators, they _do_ conduct a redstone signal to adjacent blocks when powered.